swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 console.log(MyScriptCore())
 ```

 This is all kinds of bad - causing a namespace pollution problem, and requiring scripts to be loaded in the exact right order or face inscrutable `undefined is not a function` errors.
+What we really wanted was **modules**, rather than scripts.

 I will not dwell further on the importance of modules - refer to [Why Webpack](https://webpack.js.org/concepts/why-webpack/) and [Why Would I Use a Webpack?](http://tinselcity.net/whys/packers) if you need more convincing.